3rd-Eden/node-hashring/README.md

 #### HashRing.continuum()

-Generates the continuum of server a.k.a the Hash Ring based on their weights and virtual nodes assigned.
+Generates the continuum of server a.k.a as the Hash Ring based on their weights and virtual nodes assigned.

 ---